Today, I want to discuss the Entrepreneur Mindset. I want to teach you how to think like a successful entrepreneur.

 - How much volume do you need moving in your group to earn the money you want to make?

 For example, a barber shop owner’s business isn’t cutting hair.
 Yes, that is the technical work of their business, but their real business is finding and keeping customers.
+Their job is to keep those seats full!
 As the business owner, your top priorities are marketing and sales.
 Do you know your real business?

 When it comes to network marketing your real business is marketing your products and business opportunity to others and building your network!